astewart2000/Media-Player/README.md

 # Media Player
 Hello!
-I hope you enjoy my application.
-This was the first project I uploaded to github.
+This is the first project I uploaded to github.

 ##  How to use
 1. Make sure to download java 8 at oracle.com which works for any operating system.